Creating an etags table

 PS> Add-AppxPackage .\Microsoft.WindowsTerminal.msixbundle

-I experienced an error related to a missing framework: Microsoft.UI.Xaml.2.8
+I experienced an error related to a missing framework: Microsoft.UI.Xaml.2.8.

 I downloaded this package explicitly from NuGet.
 The downloaded file can